Pathfinder (2007 film): Unrated version

 For the theatrical release and the initial DVD release, director Marcus Nispel had been forced to cut the gore and digitally remove some of the extreme violence out of at least 32 scenes, and also a scene of Ghost and Starfire making love in a cave, so that the film could gain an R rating from the MPAA.
 Nispel was also forced to trim down 23 scenes (including significant plot development) for reasons of time and pacing.
 In total around ten minutes were cut out of the film.
-These cuts were restored however, as well as the gore, for the unrated version, which was released on 31 July 2007.
+These cuts were restored however, as well as the gore, for the unrated version, which was released on July 31, 2007.

 Reception

 Critical reception

-The film received generally negative reviews, with a 9% approval rating on Rotten Tomatoes based on 77 reviews, and a score of 29 on Metacritic based on 23 reviews, indicating "generally unfavorable reviews".
+The film was poorly received, with a 8% approval rating on Rotten Tomatoes based on 75 reviews, and a score of 29 on Metacritic based on 23 reviews, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

 A review on the BBC website gave the film two out of five stars, stating, "...this Norse saga plays like a 100 minute trailer; there's no character development, no real plot, just a string of high-concept action sequences... ...director Marcus Nispel [a veteran director of music videos] helms it like it's a nu-metal video: swirling dry ice, thundering Dolby sound effects, and oversized Vikings who look like WWF wrestlers.
 Metalheads will be in Valhalla; everyone else should find a different path."
 Peter Debruge of Variety wrote, "This latest bit of historical balder-dash stands in direct defiance of proven action-movie formulas, trusting its brutal concept and striking visuals to overcome a lack of star power."
 Manohla Dargis of The New York Times wrote, "All grunting, all goring, the witless action flick "Pathfinder" has little to recommend it".
 Michael Ordona of the Los Angeles Times called it unintentionally funny, and Mick LaSalle of the San Francisco Chronicle called it a failed attempt to make an art-house film out of a concept better suited to an exploitation film.

 Among the more positive reviews, Kirk Honeycutt of The Hollywood Reporter stated that the film "nicely balances action and adventure with American Indian wisdom and a modest romance to provide a graphic-comic-book movie experience for males in urban markets."
 Wesley Morris of The Boston Globe praised the "grueling action sequences", granting that the filmmakers "choreograph some excitement" in two scenes "in a 99-minute adventure that feels longer than that".